vasusen-code/VIDEOconvertor/README.md

 `Alternate way:`

-If facing any problem while deploying through heroku button, just fork and deploy manually by creating a new app in heroku.
+If you are facing any problem while deploying through heroku button, just fork and deploy manually by creating a new app in heroku.
-Add this buildpack if deploying manually:
+Add these buildpacks if deploying manually:
 - `https://github.com/jonathanong/heroku-buildpack-ffmpeg-latest.git`
 - `heroku/python`